-hy_gt_vfd - HAL userspace component for Huanyang GT-series VFDs
+hy_gt_vfd - HAL non-realtime component for Huanyang GT-series VFDs

 The hy_gt_vfd component interfaces a Huanyang GT-series VFD to the LinuxCNC HAL.
 The VFD is connected via RS-485 serial to the LinuxCNC computer.